Voilett-Roze/asus/USB-Disk-Check-at-Boot-or-Hot-Plug.md

 The first parameter is unchanged and is the device name (e.g. `/dev/sda1` or `/dev/sda`).
 Please note that it is valid to have a device name that doesn't end in a digit (e.g. `/dev/sda`).
 This typically indicates that the device has no partition table and contains a single filesystem (i.e. a Super Floppy) as commonly seen with USB flash drives.
 ## Prerequisites
-The following firmware versions or higher are required: Merlin's 384.11?? or John's V39E1.
+The following firmware versions or higher are _required_: Merlin's 384.11?? or John's V39E1.

 ## Considerations
 1. Where possible the example scripts perform a "quick" check of the filesystem.
 This is usually desirable because `pre-mount` is a blocking script and performing a full filesystem check could detrimentally effect boot times.